Summer School Top Ten Tips

 By offering your students a personalized approach to learning, you can promote increased motivation, engagement, and achievement.
 Decide at the outset of your program how you will differentiate instruction, whether that is through a tool (like one of the AWESOME solutions we provide—again, a shameless plug, I know) or through a manual process.

 There can be more to summer school than traditional remediation and credit recovery.
 You can present students with a variety of expanded course offerings and acceleration opportunities that meet a range of academic needs, including advanced placement and college readiness.

 When the dust settles, you will want to evaluate your program.
 So, make sure you start with the end in mind.
 What metrics will you need at the end of summer to evaluate your program’s success?
 Make sure that you have these metrics clearly laid out at the beginning of the summer so that you will be able to properly track and evaluate the success of your program.

 10. Make it fun and celebrate success

 Not many students are excited about spending time in the classroom during the summer, so keep them excited about learning by creating summer contests and building in motivational goals.
 Communicate regularly with students regarding their progress.
 Set summer goals, and celebrate when your students achieve them!
 A little recognition can go a long way.

-Want to learn how Edmentum can help you provide a successful summer school program?
-View our Guide to Summer School Success.
+Want to learn how Edmentum can help you prevent the summer learning slide?
+View our guide to preventing summer learning loss.